Updated on January 31, 2023

 In my many road trips to Vienna, I never passed Budapest without a sigh.
 I had been hearing so many good things about this city, that visiting it became one of my biggest wishes.
 Unfortunately, I all of my travels in that area were for business purposes, so whether I wanted to visit Prague or Budapest, I had to schedule a separate trip.
 Eventually, I’ve made it to Budapest long before I started my travel blog.
 As strange as it may seem, I’ve spent one out of my four days in Budapest in a swirling pool with warm water.
 Once you’ve experienced the thermal water of Szechenyi Furdo (the Hungarian for Szechenyi Bath) in Budapest, you are going to dream about coming back for more.

 Szechenyi Baths, Love at First Sight

 The first time I set my car wheels in Budapest, I was overwhelmed by beauty of this city.
 Driving in Budapest was much easier than I had imagined.
-People were polite, signs were easy to read, and roads were good.
+People were polite, road signs were easy to read, and roads were good.
 Parking was easy to find and fairly inexpensive.
 Even parking tickets were fairly affordable.

 We found cheap accommodation somewhere in the city center and we spent a few days exploring the streets, citadels, churches and even a cemetery nearby the Fisherman’s Bastion.
 We just let ourselves guided by intuition.
 We did what any other tourist would have done in a wonderful city, full of history and good food.